This article is about the most common aging brain problem that you may have never heard of.

 - How can cerebral SVD be treated or prevented?

 - Should you request an MRI if you’re concerned about cerebral SVD?

 I will also address what you can do, if you are concerned about cerebral SVD for yourself or an older loved one.

 Cerebral small vessel disease (SVD) is an umbrella term covering a variety of abnormalities related to small blood vessels in the brain.
 Because most brain tissue appears white on MRIs, these abnormalities were historically referred to as “white matter changes.”

 Per a recent medical review article, specific examples of cerebral SVD include “lacunar infarcts” (which are a type of small stroke), “white matter hyperintensities” (which are a radiological finding), and “cerebral microbleeds” (which means bleeding in the brain from a very small blood vessel).

 In many cases, cerebral SVD seems to be a consequence of atherosclerosis affecting the smaller blood vessels that nourish brain tissue.
 Just as one’s larger blood vessels in the heart or elsewhere can accumulate plaque, inflammation, and chronic damage over the years, so can the smaller blood vessels.

 Such chronic damage can lead the small blood vessels in the brain to become blocked (which starves brain cells of oxygen, and which we technically call ischemia), or to leak (which causes bleeding, which we call hemorrhage and can damage nearby brain cells).

 When little bits of brain get damaged in these ways, they can change appearance on radiological scans.
-So when an MRI report says “white matter changes,” this means the radiologist is seeing signs of cerebral SVD.
+So when an MRI report says “white matter changes,” this means the radiologist is seeing signs that probably indicate cerebral SVD.

 Such signs of SVD may be described as “mild”, “moderate,” or “severe/extensive,” depending on how widespread they are.